Pokkiri

-Pokkiri is a 2007 Indian Tamil-language action film directed by Prabhu Deva and produced by Kanagarathna Movies.
-It is the Tamil remake of the 2006 Telugu film Pokiri directed by story writer Puri Jagannadh.
-The film stars Vijay in the lead role alongside Asin, Prakash Raj, Napolean,Nassar, Mukesh Tiwari, Vadivelu, Sriman, Anandaraj, Vincent Asokan, Subbaraju and Master Bharath.
-The film is about a young IPS officer who works for Police Commissioner Mohammed Maideen Khan IPS and goes undercover as a rogue to take out the anti-socials.
+Pokkiri is a 2007 Indian Tamil-language action thriller film directed by Prabhu Deva.
+A remake of the 2006 Telugu film Pokiri directed by Puri Jagannadh, the film stars Vijay in the lead role alongside Asin, Prakash Raj, Napolean, Nassar, Mukesh Tiwari, Vadivelu, Sriman, Anandaraj, Vincent Asokan, Subbaraju and Master Bharath.
+The film is about Tamizh, a ruthless, fearless hit man in the Chennai underworld.
+He swiftly joins the mafia with the dislike of other members in the gang.
+He and an aerobic teacher, Shruthi, fall in love with each other, but Shruthi is repulsed by his violent life.

 The film was officially announced in July 2006, in addition to the official title.
 Principal photography commenced the same month.
-It was predominantly shot in Chennai, and wrapped by late-November.
+It was predominantly shot in Chennai and wrapped by late-November.
 The film has music composed by Mani Sharma, cinematography handled by Nirav Shah and editing by Kola Bhaskar.

 Pokkiri was released theatrically on 12 January 2007 and received positive reviews with praise for Vijay's performance, action sequences and music.
-It became a huge commercial success, running for more than 200 days at the box office.
+It became a huge commercial success, running for more than 200 days at the Tamil Nadu box office.
 Six years later, it was dubbed in Hindi as Wanted Baaghi and was also dubbed in Odia as Wanted Police, as well as Malayalam under the same title as the Tamil version.
 Vijay's Pokkiri was re-released multiple times in Kerala.
 A re-mastered version in 4K was re-released worldwide in theatres on 21 June 2024.

 Plot

 The city of Chennai is rife with the nefarious activities of land mafia.
-There are two rival gangs: one under Ali Bhai, who resides in Dubai where he controls the India operations through his skilled henchmen Guru and Korattur Logu, as well as his girlfriend Mona; and another operated by a local goon named Narasimhan.
+There are two rival gangs: one under Ali Bhai, who resides in Dubai and controls the India operations through his skilled henchmen Guru and Korattur Logu, as well as his girlfriend Mona; and another operated by a local goon named Narasimhan.
 They threaten builders and landowners into giving them protection money or property through force, extortion, or murder.
-Mohammed Maideen Khan takes charge as the new Police Commissioner of Chennai and starts cracking down on crime.
+Mohammed Mohideen Khan takes charge as the new Police Commissioner of Chennai and starts cracking down on crime.

-Tamizh, a thug in the city, is abducted by Logu and his henchmen.
-Tamizh has taken a contract from Narasimhan to beat up Logu, which he does.
-Seeing Tamizh’s potential, Guru and Mona invite Tamizh to join their gang.
-Tamizh declines, stating that he does not work for any gang but is ready to do anything for money.
-Meanwhile, Tamizh falls in love with Shruthi, an aerobics teacher, when he visits his best friend Saravana's aerobics class, but she mistakes him for a pervert.
+Tamizh, a thug in the city, is chased by Logu and his henchmen, as he took a contract from Narasimhan to beat up Logu, which he does.
+Seeing Tamizh's potential, Guru and Mona invite Tamizh to join their gang, which he accepts, and states that he does not work for any gang but is ready to do anything for money.
+Meanwhile, Tamizh falls in love with Shruthi, an aerobics teacher, when he visits his best friend Saravana's dad's aerobics class, but she mistakes him for a pervert.
 Shruthi lives with her widowed mother, Lakshmi, and younger brother, Pappu.
-Body Soda, a bogus kung fu master, lives above Shruthi's house and frequently, albeit comically and unsuccessfully, tries to convince her to marry him.
-Govindan is a corrupt inspector in the colony where Tamizh and Shruthi live.
-He is on Ali Bhai's payroll and is supporting him.
-He lusts for Shruthi and decides to make her his mistress, even after she rejects him multiple times.
+Body Soda, a bogus kung fu master and Shruthi's landlord, lives above her house and frequently, albeit comically and unsuccessfully, tries to convince her to marry him.
+Govindan, a corrupt inspector in Shruthi's colony who is on Ali Bhai's payroll, lusts for Shruthi and decides to make her his mistress, undeterred by her multiple rejections.